A new Concussion/Brain Injury

-In different countries across the world, medical communities have tended to use the word ‘concussion’ in a generalised way sometimes undermining the possible consequences.
+In different countries worldwide, medical communities have tended to use the word ‘concussion’ in a generalised way, sometimes undermining the possible consequences.

-Most people think of a concussion as being a head injury that has resulted in various short-term symptoms such as seeing stars briefly, headaches, nausea, and so on.
+Most people think of a concussion as a head injury that has resulted in various short-term symptoms such as briefly seeing stars, headaches, nausea, and so on.
 Generally, these symptoms will clear in a day or two.
 If they do clear quickly, the concussion is not considered to be serious.

-How long symptoms persist also depends on the person, whether they were intoxicated at the time, their age, the cause and severity of the injury, and general health conditions.
-These variables can mean that a concussion can last longer than a couple of days, but, if treated early under the supervision of a doctor, the symptoms can be alleviated.
+How long symptoms persist depends on the person, whether they were intoxicated at the time, their age, the cause and severity of the injury, and general health conditions.
+These variables can mean that a concussion can last longer than a couple of days, but the symptoms can be alleviated if treated early under a TBI specialist doctor’s supervision.

 Michael D. Lewis MD advises applying the ‘Omega-3 Protocol.’
 He says, “…over 30% of concussions will lead to long-term, potentially permanent disability.”
-However, we would advocate that you speak to your doctor first because the inflammatory response also has beneficial effects that may not happen if you treat your head injury at the wrong time.
+However, we would advocate that you speak to your doctor before taking any supplement because the inflammatory response also has beneficial effects that may not happen if you treat your head injury at the wrong time.

 Things are often further confused with the medical terms ‘Post Concussion Syndrome’ (PCS) and ‘Mild Traumatic Brain Injury’ (MTBI).

 Post Concussion Syndrome describes the chronic symptoms which do not clear up within the first three months post-injury.
 Symptoms can be alleviated by addressing the inflammatory response with a nutrient-dense diet.